AeroScripts/PalBuddyGuy/README.md

 # Running

+### Steps:
+<ol>1.
+Start Anaconda Prompt and run script.py</ol>
+<ol>2.
+Start another instance of Anaconda Prompt to run tvm_proxy.py</ol>
+<ol>3.
+Start SRaniple</ol>
+<ol>4.
+Launch VRC with https://github.com/benaclejames/VRCFaceTracking or Neos that can trigger facetracking to be active (Green, not orange)</ol>

+Note: .bat files can be used to make easier startup of the script.
+They will need to be editted to start the python script in the repository's directory.

+### Script usage

 Make sure to run this script before opening SRanipalRuntime!

 Run tvm_proxy.py when you launch SRanipalRuntime.
 It is required by script.py